AppleCommander/applecommander.github.io/docs/ac.md

     or to an output file.
 -p  <imagename> <filename> <type> [[$|0x]<addr>] put stdin
     in filename on image, using file type and address [0x2000].
+-pt <imagename> <filename> put stdin in filename on image
+    defaulting to TXT file type, setting high bit on and replacing newline characters with $8D.
 -d  <imagename> <filename> delete file from image.
 -k  <imagename> <filename> lock file on image.
 -u  <imagename> <filename> unlock file on image.